 \section{Abstract}

-Diffusion Transformers (DiTs) have recently emerged as a powerful backbone for image generation, demonstrating superior scalability and performance over U-Net architectures.
-However, their practical deployment is hindered by substantial computational and memory costs.
-While Quantization-Aware Training (QAT) has shown promise for U-Nets, its application to DiTs faces unique challenges, primarily due to the sensitivity and distributional complexity of activations.
-In this work, we identify activation quantization as the primary bottleneck for pushing DiTs to extremely low-bit settings.
-To address this, we propose a systematic QAT framework for DiTs, named \textbf{RobuQ}.
-We start by establishing a strong ternary weight (W1.58A4) DiT baseline.
-Building upon this, we propose \textbf{RobustQuantizer} to achieve robust activation quantization.
-Our theoretical analyses show that the Hadamard transform can convert unknown per-token distributions into per-token normal distributions, providing a strong foundation for this method.
-Furthermore, we propose \textbf{AMPN}, the first \textbf{A}ctivation-only \textbf{M}ixed-\textbf{P}recision \textbf{N}etwork pipeline for DiTs.
-This method applies ternary weights across the entire network while allocating different activation precisions to each layer to eliminate information bottlenecks.
-Through extensive experiments on unconditional and conditional image generation, our RobuQ framework achieves state-of-the-art performance for DiT quantization in sub-4-bit quantization configuration.
-To the best of our knowledge, RobuQ is the first achieving stable and competitive image generation on large datasets like \textbf{ImageNet-1K} with activations quantized to average 2 bits.
-The code and models will be available at \url{https://github.com/racoonykc/RobuQ}.
+Diffusion Transformers (DiTs) have emerged as a powerful backbone for image generation, offering superior scalability over U-Nets.
+However, their practical deployment is hindered by significant computational costs.
+While Quantization-Aware Training (QAT) shows promise, its application to DiTs is challenged by the high sensitivity and complex distributions of activations.
+Identifying activation quantization as the primary bottleneck for low-bit settings, we propose \textbf{RobuQ}, a systematic QAT framework.
+We first establish a strong ternary weight (W1.58A4) baseline.
+Building on this, we introduce \textbf{RobustQuantizer}, which utilizes the Hadamard transform to convert unknown per-token distributions into normal distributions.
+Furthermore, we propose \textbf{AMPN}, the first \textbf{A}ctivation-only \textbf{M}ixed-\textbf{P}recision \textbf{N}etwork pipeline, applying ternary weights globally while allocating layer-specific activation precisions to eliminate information bottlenecks.
+Extensive experiments demonstrate that \textbf{RobuQ} achieves state-of-the-art performance on \textbf{ImageNet-1K}, representing the first stable image generation with activations quantized to an average of 2 bits.
+Code is available at \url{https://github.com/racoonykc/RobuQ}.